nickkostik/snapback-luo/src/main/resources/static/oldREADME.md

-# Snapback Luo AI Chat
+# Kostik AI AI Chat

-This project provides a web-based chat interface to interact with an AI persona impersonating Luis Garcia ("Luo"), a former professional baseball pitcher.
+This project provides a web-based chat interface to interact with an AI persona impersonating Kostik AI ("Luo"), a former professional baseball pitcher.

 ## Features

-*   **Chat Interface:** Engage in conversation with the Luis Garcia AI persona.
+*   **Chat Interface:** Engage in conversation with the Kostik AI AI persona.
 *   **Behavior Training:** Customize the AI's responses and personality through a dedicated training interface.
 *   **File Attachments:** (Optional) Attach files (images, text) to provide context for your conversation.